Zeerg/collective/readme.md

 ### pihole(DNS)

 Containers use the pihole container for DNS

-### Randomando[WIP]

-Starts on Reddit then clicks links to generate traffic.

 ## Command Examples